 The interpretation and performance of this Contract shall be governed by the laws of the jurisdiction as indicated on the Master Agreement, excluding, however, any conflict of laws rule that would apply the law of another jurisdiction.

-PEr the election of the parties on the Master Agreement, THE PartIES May waive to the fullest extent permitted by applicable law, any right THEY may have to a trial by jury in respect of any suit, action or proceeding relating to this Contract.
+UNLESS THE PARTIES HAVE ELECTED ON THE MASTER AGREEMENT NOT TO MAKE THIS SECTION 16.6 APPLICABLE TO THIS CONTRACT, THE PartIES May waive to the fullest extent permitted by applicable law, any right THEY may have to a trial by jury in respect of any suit, action or proceeding relating to this Contract. [to read the same as 16.11]

 This Contract and all provisions herein shall be subject to all applicable and valid statutes, rules, orders and regulations of any Governmental Authority having jurisdiction over the parties, their facilities, Product supply or this Contract.

 There is no third party beneficiary to this Contract.
-Each party to this Contract represents and warrants that it has full and complete authority to enter into and perform this Contract.
+Each party to this Contract represents and warrants that it has full and complete authority to enter into and to perform this Contract.
 Each person who executes this Contract on behalf of either party represents and warrants that it has full and complete authority to do so and that such party will be bound thereby.

 Neither party shall have any right to exercise control over any of the other party's employees, representatives or contractors of any level except to the extent of any safety requirements pertaining to the delivery of Product under this Contract at a party’s facility or property.